hsf-training/hsf-training-reana-webpage/_episodes/03-developing-serial-workflows.md

 ~~~
 {: .output}

-As we can see, the workflow run only the first two commands and the ``data.root`` file was well
+As we can see, the workflow run only the first command and the ``data.root`` file was well
 generated.
-The final fitting step and the final plot were not produced.
+The final fitting step was not run and the final plot was not produced.

 ## Workflow runs